SteelCompendium/data-md-dse/Bestiary/Monsters/Time Raiders/Statblocks/Time Raider Helix.md

           objects at high speed in one direction of the helix's choice.
 Any creature who enters the area or starts their turn there slides 3 squares toward the end of the area in the chosen direction.
-Each enemy in the area when it first appears takes 3 damage before they slide
+Each enemy in the area when it first appears takes 3 damage before they slide.
       - cost: 3 Malice
         effect: The helix creates a second kinetic lane.
   - type: feature